David Cameron was appointed Secretary of State for Foreign, Commonwealth and Development Affairs on 13 November 2023.

 He was elevated to the House of Lords on 20 November 2023, as Lord Cameron of Chipping Norton.

-David Cameron was Prime Minister from May 2010 until July 2016.
+He was previously Prime Minister from May 2010 until July 2016.
 David led a Conservative and Liberal Democrat coalition government from 2010 until 2015 and continued as Prime Minister from May 2015 leading a Conservative government.
-He was elected the Conservative MP for Witney in West Oxfordshire in 2001.
+He was the Conservative MP for Witney in West Oxfordshire from 2001 to 2016.

 David studied at Eton College before graduating from Oxford University with a first class degree in politics, philosophy and economics.

 Before being elected as an MP, David worked for the Conservative Party Research Department.
 He then worked as a special adviser in government, first to the Chancellor of the Exchequer and then to the Home Secretary.

 In Parliament he held a number of positions on the Opposition Front Bench, including:

 - Shadow Deputy Leader of the House of Commons

 - Front Bench Spokesman for Local Government Finance,

 - Head of Policy Coordination in the run-up to the 2005 General Election

 He was also a member of the influential House of Commons Home Affairs Select Committee from 2001 to 2003.